 Rule 32

 Rule 32.
-Post-Conviction Relief for Defendants Sentenced Following a Trial
+Post-Conviction Relief for Defendants Sentenced Following a Trial or a Contested Probation Violation Hearing

 Rule 32.1.
 Scope of Remedy

 Generally.
 A defendant may file a notice requesting post-conviction relief under this rule if the defendant was convicted and sentenced for a criminal offense after a trial or a contested probation violation hearing, or in any case in which the defendant was sentenced to death.